 3. New Direction Tackle Bluetooth Smart Bivvy Light and Power Cell

 If you are looking for something as equally compact and lightweight as the two, we’ve already covered, but with a more cutting-edge and technologically advanced edge, then look no further than the New Direction Tackle Bluetooth smart bivvy light.
-This connects up to your smartphone using Bluetooth and allows you full control over it via the easy to use smartphone app.
+This connects up to your smartphone using Bluetooth and allows you full control over it via the easy to use a smartphone app which means you won’t need a separate remote control.

 From the app, you can alter the colour of the light and the mode you need to use.
 It is reported by the manufacturer that the light offers more than 16-million colours.
 We are sceptical, but there is definitely a wide range of shades and hues to choose from.